-If you want to be extra-obsessive, you can scrape away any remaining seeds and membranes after peeling the chilies.
+If you want to be overly detail-oriented, you can scrape away any remaining seeds and membranes after peeling the chilies.

 Both my mom and the restaurant used pulled chicken thigh meat for their enchiladas, and I saw no reason to do any different.
 It's more juicy and flavorful than breast meat; provided you cook it right, it's more tender as well.

 Using bone-in, skin-on thighs was the easiest route, not just because they're inexpensive and more widely available than boned, skinless thighs, but because that skin provides protection for the meat underneath, keeping it juicy as the chicken cooks.

 I started by laying the thighs skin side-down in a hot Dutch oven with just a little bit of oil.
 If you aren't the type of person who enjoys a bit of pain with their pleasure in the form of hot chicken fat splashing all over your body, I strongly suggest you very gently lay the thighs down in the hot pot.